department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <br>

-## Can I apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member?
+## Can I apply for one of these memorial items?

 You can apply for this benefit if you're representing the Veteran in any of the below relationships or professional roles.